-- Make a banner or artwork out of the pledge to hang in a prominent location on campus. - Complete individual classroom projects, such as classroom posters. - Create an online survey and gather e-signatures from students, staff and parents. - Present the pledge as part of a schoolwide assembly or pep rally - Have students present via video or morning announcements and gather signatures in every home room.
+- Make a banner or artwork out of the pledge to hang in a prominent location on campus. - Complete individual classroom projects, such as classroom posters. - Create an online survey and gather e-signatures from students, staff and parents. - Present the pledge as part of a schoolwide assembly or pep rally. - Have students present via video or morning announcements and gather signatures in every home room. - Have NPFH Committee members present the pledge, classroom by classroom over a period of time.

-Consider how your Committee's students can engage their peers about what the pledge means to them.
-The following questions can help your Committee assess your school climate and identify focus areas for your No Place for Hate efforts:
+Consider how your committee's students can engage their peers about what the pledge means to them.
+The following questions can help your committee assess your school climate and identify focus areas for your No Place for Hate efforts: